MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy.md

 ## Next steps

-For an example of how to customize the default policy, and see the resulting behavior in an Office application, try the [Quick start tutorial for Azure Information Protection](infoprotect-quick-start-tutorial.md).
+For an example of how to customize the default policy, and see the resulting behavior in an Office application, try the [Editing labels and settings](infoprotect-quick-start-tutorial.md) tutorial.

 To see how your policy is performing, see [Reporting for Azure Information Protection](reports-aip.md).